 Also note, if you're pregnant you'll want to steer clear of retinol and opt for bakuchiol, which—according to current research—is safe when used by pregnant women.

-If the idea of heading to your favorite beauty store and spending a car payment on serums and cleansers sounds intimidating, make a pit stop by your kitchen cabinets.
-Shrankhla Holecek, the founder of the skin care brand Uma, notes that DIY masks are great for correcting hyperpigmentation, a common concern across all skin tones.
+If the idea of heading to your favorite beauty store and spending a pretty penny on serums and cleansers sounds intimidating, make a pit stop by your kitchen cabinets.

 She especially recommends lemon-juice-based masks, which can aid in cell turnover.
 One popular (and simple!) recipe is to combine 1 tablespoon of organic honey with juice from half a lemon.
 Mix and apply over your face and neck, and let sit for 20 minutes before rinsing and moisturizing afterward.